splunk-soar-connectors/msadgraph/README.md

 ### Supported Actions
 [test connectivity](#action-test-connectivity) - Use supplied credentials to generate a token with MS Graph
 [list users](#action-list-users) - Get a list of users
-[reset password](#action-reset-password) - Reset or set a user's password in an Microsoft AD environment
+[reset password](#action-reset-password) - Reset or set a user's password in a Microsoft AD environment
 [disable tokens](#action-disable-tokens) - Invalidate all active refresh tokens for a user in a Microsoft AD environment
 [enable user](#action-enable-user) - Enable a user
 [disable user](#action-disable-user) - Disable a user